padiketeku/EnvMonMod/EMM-Prac-9.md

 # Species Distribution Modelling

 The context for this tutorial is found in this [study](https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.13491).
-Make sure you ready the paper before or alongside working through the tutorial for detail comprehension of the task.
+Make sure you read the paper before or alongside working through the tutorial for detail comprehension of the task.

-There are three case studies, but only the first case study is used here.
+There are three case studies in the paper, but only the first case study you are required to work through in this unit.
+The scripts and other details to complete this selected case study - habitat suitability mapping of the brown-throated sloth (Bradypus variegatus).

-The code found below can also be accessed through the GEE repository for this study: [HERE](https://code.earthengine.google.com/?accept_repo=users/ramirocrego84/SDM_Manuscript)
+The below scripts can also be accessed through the GEE repository for this study: [HERE](https://code.earthengine.google.com/?accept_repo=users/ramirocrego84/SDM_Manuscript)

 ```JavaScript